containers/buildah/docs/buildah-config.md

 Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--stop-signal** *signal*

+Set default *stop signal* for container.
+This signal will be sent when container is stopped, default is SIGINT.

 **--user** *user*

 Specify the *user* as whom containers based on images which will be built using